-You can contribute between \$120 and \$2,650 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
+You can contribute between \$120 and \$2,700 per year on a before-tax basis to reimburse yourself for eligible out-of-pocket health care expenses.
 Contributions are taken each pay period before federal and, in most locations, state and local taxes are withheld.

-The \$2,650 limit applies to each employee electing to participate in the HCSA.
-If you and your spouse/partner are both Citi employees, you can each contribute up to \$2,650 to your own HCSA.
+The \$2,700 limit applies to each employee electing to participate in the HCSA.
+If you and your spouse/partner are both Citi employees, you can each contribute up to \$2,700 to your own HCSA.

-You must actively elect to participate in the HCSA during each Annual Enrollment or within 31 days of a qualified change in status.
+You must actively elect to participate in the HCSA during each Annual Enrollment or in 2020, you may enroll of make changes anytime until October 31, 2020.
 You may enroll in the HCSA if you are not enrolled in the High Deductible Health Plan (HDHP).

 If you enroll in the HDHP, you cannot enroll in the HCSA.
 However, if you enrolled in the HCSA prior to a qualified change in status, then you are permitted to retain the HCSA, even if you elect an HDHP due to a qualified change in status.
-However, having enrolled in the HCSA precludes you from being eligible to establish or contribute to an HSA for the remainder of the plan year.
+However, having enrolled in the HCSA precludes you from being eligible to establish or contribute to an HSA and/or enroll in the LPSA for the remainder of the plan year.

 You can be reimbursed for expenses incurred only during the time you are enrolled.
 Generally, you can enroll as a new employee, during the Annual Enrollment period, or within 31 days of a qualified change in status.
-However, you cannot enroll in December for the current calendar year.
+However, due to COVID-19, for 2020 you can enroll or prospectively change your election for any reason until October 31, 2020.